os-js/manual.os-js.org/src/v3/development/README.md

 ```

 > Notes:
-> 1. Windows users might have to apply `{symlinks:false}` to the webpack (`createWebpack()`) configuration files.
+> 1. Windows users might have to apply `{resolve: {symlinks:false}}` to the Webpack configuration.
 Some users have reported some dependencies fail to resolve properly with symlink resolution enabled.
 > 2. Note that the linking only applies to the package, not its dependencies.
 To also change the packages dependencies, you have to link these as well.
 > 3. It is recommended that you set up npm to install global packages as your own [system user](https://docs.npmjs.com/files/npmrc#files) to avoid using root.